ietf-wg-cellar/ebml-specification/specification.markdown

 The lower and upper bounds can be combined into an expression to form a closed boundary.
 The lower boundary coming first followed by the upper boundary, separated by a comma.
 For example `>3,<= 20` means the Element value MUST be greater than 3 and less than or equal to 20.

-A special form of lower and upper bounds using the `-` separator is possible, meaning the Element value MUST be greater than or to the first value and MUST be less than or equal to the second value.
+A special form of lower and upper bounds using the `-` separator is possible, meaning the Element value MUST be greater than, or equal to, the first value and MUST be less than, or equal to, the second value.
 For example `1-10` is equivalent to `>=1,<=10`.
 If the upper boundary is negative, only the latter form MUST be used.

 #### length